ketankartoza/bims-website/docs/src/developer-workflow.md

 The source code of django-bims is hosted on [GitHub](https://github.com/).
 You need a personal account on GitHub to be able to create repositories or collaborate on other projects.

-### Getting code upstream
+### Getting Upstream Code

-In an open-source project, users must properly integrate their contributions with others.
+In an open-source project, users must properly integrate their contributions with other contributions.
 To ensure that all contributors are pulling from the same place, you need to copy the upstream repository into a user's account, and git provides an option called _**fork**_.

 ![Fork the project](img/fork.png)

-Generally, after cloning the project, you have a remote **origin**
+Generally, after cloning the project, you have a remote **origin**:

 ```
 git remote -v